Nathan R. Kitchen

 He then asked me why I even wanted to marry a man, was it just so I could have sex?

 I was astounded by his question.
-I corrected him and said that getting married was not just about sex.
+I corrected him and said that getting married is not just about sex.

 He paused, then smiled and said, “But in fact, yes it is.”

 I couldn’t believe what I was hearing.
-I was baffled that I had to educate my stake president about the physical health, mental health, and spiritual health benefits of marriage.
+I was baffled that I had to educate my stake president about the physical health, mental health, emotional health, and spiritual health benefits of marriage.
 I shared that even in a mixed orientation marriage, I learned about the great benefits and safety of marriage.
-It was not just about sex, and to reduce the institution of marriage to sex was ignorant.
+It was not “just about sex,” and to reduce the institution of marriage down to sex was an offensive and misguided mischaracterization.

 He then asked me if I thought I could be married to Matt and live the law of chastity by not having sex.
 I was angry at the inappropriate questioning and that he was so obsessed with sex.